-- Platter—The platter is the part of the turntable that spins.
+Platter—The platter is the part of the turntable that spins.
 This is the circular platform where you place your vinyl records.
 Issues with this component can be catastrophic to not only the turntable but also the vinyl records themselves as quite often the uneven spinning of the platter can cause scuffs or marks on vinyl.
-If this is happening for you, the platter of your turntable should be replaced.
+If this is happening, the platter of your turntable should be replaced.

 Tonearm—The tonearm is the long arm that guides your stylus over the grooves of a vinyl record.
 This part must be adjusted for height, weight and balance or else the entire turntable will not function correctly.
 If something is wrong with your tonearm, consider getting a new one.

 Stylus—Often referred to as the “needle,” the stylus is a small point at the end of the tonearm that is usually made of a gemstone like sapphire or diamond.
 This part is absolutely vital to the proper operation of your turntable.
 If your stylus is damaged, worn or missing, it needs to be replaced before you can effectively use your turntable again.

 Counterweight—This is the weight on the back of the tonearm that maintains its balance.
 It is crucial for proper record playing.
 If you are missing your counterweight or it is unbalanced from damage, it should be replaced.